dkhrunov/ngx-mfe/README.md

 ### Changes in __v2.1.0__
 Fixed:
-- Fix error, if the backup option is also unavailable, then simply clear the view;
+- Fix error, if the fallback is also unavailable, then simply clear the view;

 Refactored:
 - Renamed `MfeService` to `RemoteComponentLoader`;